SRT: The Secure Reliable Transport Protocol Explained (Update)January 3, 2023

 What Is SRT?

-SRT is an RTMP alternative designed by Haivision to transport low-latency streams over noisy networks.
+SRT is an RTMP alternative designed by Haivision and promoted by the SRT Alliance to transport low-latency streams over noisy networks.
 The open-source protocol addresses the challenges of remote video contribution while maintaining speedy delivery.

 Now for a paragraph rife with hyphens and acronyms (something hard to avoid in the streaming industry):